-In Read Naturally Live, the student also needs to meet the teacher’s expectation for retelling the story (Sequenced series), or read the word list in the designated time, making three or fewer errors (Phonics series).
+In Read Naturally Live, the student also needs to meet the teacher’s expectation for retelling the story (Sequenced and Idioms series), or read the word list in the designated time, making three or fewer errors (Phonics series).

 Here are some suggestions for remedial actions for each requirement for passing a story:

 Accuracy: In order to pass a story, a student must make three or fewer errors.
 If the student is reading too fast, remind the student of the value of accuracy.
 A student with more than three errors should:

 If a student continues to have a high number of errors, you can reduce the reading rate goal and/or require that the student read the story accurately to you before attempting the final timing.

 Rate: A student must reach his or her goal in order to pass a story.
 If the student is doing the Read Along step correctly (looking at and saying each word as the narrator reads the story) and practicing carefully, a student in grades 1 – 4 will typically be able to improve from the cold timing by 30 words, an student in grades 5 and above should improve from the cold timing by 40 words.
 If a student does not meet the goal rate, he or she must go back to the Read Along and/or Practice step to improve until ready to try again to pass.

 Expression: A student is required to read with good expression in order to pass a story.
 If a student doesn't pass because of poor expression, remind the student to read like he or she talks.
 Discuss what proper expression sounds like, remind the student to stop at periods and other punctuation, and demonstrate what reading with expression sounds like, or have the student read along with the narrator again and then practice.
 You can also direct the student to read the story without the timer, instructing him or her to focus on expression, not speed.